swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 >   Important:
 >   DocC does not currently support referencing Snippets by ID.
 Instead, you must use the fully-qualified `path` syntax to reference a Snippet.

-You should now have a project layout that looks like this:
+The project layout should now look like this:

 ```
 📂 swift-snippets